aimanshalpy/8-relays-board/README.md

-# 8-relays-board
+# 8 Relays Board
-8 relays board with optocoupler protection for MCU Donate by PayPal paypal.me/AymanShalaby
+# 8 relays board with optocoupler protection for MCU
+# Donate by PayPal
+## paypal.me/AymanShalaby